nvtidm/dvtalk.github.io/_posts/x_myrandoms/systemverilog_randoms/2021-03-20-systemverilog-macros.md

 title: Systemverilog macro with examples
 parent: Systemverilog Randoms
 grand_parent: My Randoms
-description: This post is about systemverilog macro and some examples of it
+description: This post is about Systemverilog macro and some examples of it
 tags: [systemverilog]
 comments: true
 toc_en: true